jack-toast/LeftOfBoom/README.md

 * Load obstacles from image

-Reading the level from an image file:
+### Notes regarding loading the level from an image file:

+I have since completed this goal.
+I will keep the notes below for reference or for anyone else who might be interested.

 Look further into:
 * https://www.wikiwand.com/en/Tessellation